dashingsoft/pyarmor/docs/questions.rst

 When Things Go Wrong
 ====================

+If you don't know how to use pyarmor in a special case, first have a glance at the toc of :ref:`Advanced Topics`.

-When there is in trouble, check the output log message, it may be helpful to find the problem.
-And try these ways
+When there is in trouble, check the output log message carefully, it may be helpful to find the problem.
+And try to do something to find the problem

 As running ``pyarmor``: